THE BENEFITS OF KELP

 Kelp versus “green superfoods”.
 I prefer kelp to the other “green superfoods” because:

 1. Kelp is much more yang.
+Kelp has much more salt that causes this difference.
 This is quite important, although it is a somewhat esoteric difference.

 2. Kelp does not lose its potency.
 Its higher salt content seems to preserve it.
 Exposing most dried vegetables to the air causes them to break down and their value is diminished, so green superfoods should always be in capsules and preferably kept in the freezer.

-4. Kelp has much more iodine, and I find this is needed today, despite what some health authorities say.
+4. Kelp has much more iodine, and I find this is absolutely needed today.

 5. Kelp is less expensive.